co1acraftalt/dind/README.md

 ### Commands

-This repository contains a few helper scripts to get you started[^3].
+This repository contains a few helper scripts[^3] to get you started.

 [^3]: These helper scripts are located [here](https://github.com/ItzLevvie/dind/tree/main/.devcontainer/helpers).